 Blue cohosh Caulophylum thalictroides – Blue cohosh is antispasmodic, antirheumatic, diuretic, emmenagogue and uterine tonic.
 It is an excellent uterine tonic that may be used in any situation where there is a weakness or loss of tone.
 It may be used at any time during pregnancy if there is a threat of miscarriage.
 Similarly, because of its anti-spasmodic action, it will ease false labour pains and dysmenorrhoea.
 However, when labour does ensue, the use of Blue Cohosh just before birth will help ensure an easy delivery, hence its traditional use as a partus preparatory.
 In all these cases it is a safe herb to use.
 As an emmenagogue it can be used to bring on a delayed or suppressed menstruation whilst ensuring that the pain that sometimes accompanies it is relieved.

 Damiana Turnera diffusa / T. aphrodisiaca - Damiana is antidepressant, aphrodisiac, euphoric, mild diuretic, mild laxative, mild purgative, nervine, stimulant, stomachic, testosteromimetic, thymoleptic and urinary antiseptic.
 It is indicated for depression, nervous dyspepsia, atonic constipation, coital inadequacy, debility and lethargy.
 Specifically indicated in anxiety neurosis with a predominant sexual factor.
 Damiana is a valuable strengthening remedy for the nervous system.
-In particular, it has a stimulating and enhancing action on those functions related to the male reproductive system, especially where there is sexual inadequacy with a strong psychological or emotional element.
 The alkaloids are thought to have a testosteronal effect.
-It is of benefit in any debilitated condition of the central nervous system from anxiety and depression to neuralgia; and is used to contain genital herpes.
-Although considered to be a 'male' herb, it is not contraindicated for women with debilitated conditions.
+Testosterone increases libido in wome.
+Although considered to be a 'male' herb, it is valuable for women with debilitated conditions.

 Dang Gui Angelica sinensis / Angelica archangelica– Dang gui is antispasmodic, carminative, diaphoretic, diuretic, expectorant, stimulant, stomachic and tonic.
 In TCM, Dang Gui is said to be sweet, bitter, acrid and warm.
-It enters the liver, lung and kidney meridians.
+It enters the Liver, Lung and Kidney meridians.
 It is said to tonify the blood and regulates menses due to blood deficiency, invigorate/harmonise blood to disperse cold and alleviate pain, moistens intestines to unblocks bowels and reduce swellings, expel pus and generate flesh.
 Dang Gui is used for loss of appetite, gastrointestinal spasms, feeling of fullness, and flatulence.
 It is also used as part of a multi-ingredient preparation for treating premature ejaculation.
 Dang gui is combined with liguisticum, peony, and foxglove roots to create the famous formulas for building the Blood - Si Wu Tang.
 This formula is basic to treating amenorrhoea (missed periods) and dysmenorrhoea.
-Cinnamon twig is added if menstrual pain is due to cold uterus.
 This formula is recommended in pregnancy as it is extensively used in China and Japan and has been monitored in many large-scale clinical trials with pregnant women.
 Angelica has a long folk-history of use as a medicinal herb, in particular for the treatment of digestive disorders and problems with blood circulation.
 It stimulates blood flow to the peripheral parts of the body and so is of value in treating poor circulation.

 Ginger root Zingiber officinalis – Ginger is antiseptic, antiflatulent, antitussive, antiemetic, antiinflammatory, adjuvant, diaphoretic, carminative, expectorant, peripheral circulatory stimulant, rubefacient, spasmolytic and sialagogue.
 It is indicated for poor circulation, chilblains and cramp and nausea.
 In feverish conditions Zingiber's diaphoretic action promotes perspiration.
 As a carminative it promotes gastric secretion and is used in the treatment of dyspepsia, flatulence and colic.
 It is also a useful remedy in diarrhoea where there is no inflammation or due to spleen Qi deficiency.
 It is stimulant to the gastro-intestinal tract, increasing peristalsis and the tone of the intestinal muscle.
 As an anti-emetic it can be used in cases morning sickness.
 It is also said to be useful for suppressed menstruation.
 Extracts of ginger stimulate the vasomotor and respiratory centres.
 Warming digestive tonic, this remedy will increase hydrochloric acid and improve iron absorption.
 Ginger contains very potent anti-inflammatory compounds called gingerols.
 These substances are believed to explain why so many people with osteoarthritis or rheumatoid arthritis experience reductions in their pain levels and improvements in their mobility when they consume ginger regularly.
 Ginger extracts have been shown to have both antioxidant, anti-inflammatory and anti-tumour effects on cells.
 Gingerols, the main active components in ginger and the ones responsible for its distinctive flavour, may also inhibit the growth of human colorectal cancer cells.
 Lab experiments showed that gingerols, the active phytonutrients in ginger, kill ovarian cancer cells by inducing apoptosis (programmed cell death) and autophagocytosis (self-digestion).
 In TCM fresh ginger is said to be pungent and warm.
 It enters the lung, spleen and stomach meridians.
 It is said to release the exterior and disperse cold in middle jiao and is indicated for vomiting.
 It is also said to disperse cold phlegm in lungs and is indicated for chronic and acute cough.
 Ginger reduces toxicity of other herbs and adjusts ying and wei Qi for sweating without improvement.